yihe-61wu/yihe-61wu.github.io/source/_posts/online-shed.md

 > *Up to the top floor, I loved to go—*
 > *For to compose new verses, I feigned my sorrow and woe.*

-—except that woe feels too strong a word for my experience, and that I like the Japanese proverb:
+—except that woe feels too strong a word given my life journey, and that I like the Japanese proverb:
 > *Only smoke and fools love high places*.

 To me, while views from high places are figuratively stunning, gazing up at something higher are literately stunning, especially when it stands on the same level as mine—a feeling of falling overwhelms me, yet I can't tell whether it or me will fall down and/or apart.